-In addition, in order to verify the ability of our suppliers to actually comply with the principles of the Lavazza Supplier Code of Conduct, we have implemented supplier's assessment and monitoring programmes on sustainability topics.
-In 2020, green coffee suppliers were involved in an analysis aimed at understanding how sustainability issues are addressed by the actors of the supply chain: an assessment on socio-ethical and environmental topics was carried out by sending a targeted questionnaires to the main traders.
-In addition, we started using an external system to monitor the sustainability performance of suppliers of products and services.
+In order to verify the ability of our suppliers to actually comply with Lavazza's commitment and Supplier Code of Conduct, we have implemented supplier's assessment and monitoring programmes on sustainability topics.
+In 2020, suppliers were involved in an analysis aimed at understanding how sustainability issues are addressed by the actors of the supply chain: an assessment on socio-ethical and environmental topics was carried out by sending a targeted questionnaires to the main traders.
+In addition, we started using an external system to monitor sustainability performance.
 Through this platform companies can monitor and evaluate the sustainability performances of their suppliers by customized questionnaires based on the four main sustainability pillars: ethics, environment, human and labour rights (including modern slavery and human trafficking) and sustainable procurement.

-Finally, in January 2021 important changes were also made to our purchasing policies and procedures, in which sustainability criteria were formalized as fundamental parameters for assessing the Lavazza Group's suppliers.
+Finally, Lavazza Group acts in accordance with internal purchasing policies and procedures, in which sustainability criteria were formalized as fundamental parameters for assessing the Lavazza Group's suppliers.